The long-awaited album by Christian rapper Kanye West has arrived.

 Your Favorite Rapper’s Favorite Rapper Loves Jesus

 It has been a whirlwind of change since Kanye embraced the Chrisitan Hip Hop genre.
 From a Dove award for his previous album ‘Jesus Is King’, divorcing Kim Kardashian, living in Mercedes-Benz Stadium, and playing “you first” with an artist in Canada.
 One thing that is undeniable is how many Christian rappers actually love Kanye, even before he knew who they were.
-In fact, a recent Gallop poll puts the estimate of Yeezy stans in CHH well about the 50% plateau.
+In fact, a recent Gallop poll puts the estimate of Yeezy stans in CHH well above the 50% plateau.

 Donda has done nothing short of strengthing that fandom.
 Some may even say that it is inspiring a new generation of CHH artists.